Kesteven and Grantham Girls' School: Curriculum

 Kesteven Grantham Girls' School provides a curriculum across Key Stage 3 to 5.
-The sixth form curriculum is enhanced by cooperation with the nearby King’s School.
+The sixth form curriculum is enhanced by cooperation with the nearby King's School.

 Form and house activity

 Each form has a form captain and deputy, two school council members and two charity representatives.
 Form captains deal with problems and represent the form.
 A school council discusses matters and acts to improve the school and its community.
 Charity events are organised by forms to raise money for good causes, with a trophy given each year to the form which raises the most.

 Pupils are allotted to one of six houses within the school, named after famous female writers and poets: Austen, Brontë, Browning, Eliot, Potter, and Rossetti.
 Each house has its own colour: Austen is purple, Potter is green, Rossetti is red, Bronte is white, Browning is black and Elliot is yellow.
 Houses are headed by two year 13 house captains.
 The house system is maintained and supervised by three year 13 house secretaries and one member of staff.

-House events include a sports day, a pantomime, choir, netball, badminton, rounders, debating, public speaking, general knowledge and dance.
-House pantomimes and choirs have an important place in the school's calendar each year.
-House assemblies are held each term, where house captains inform pupils of news, plans and ideas surrounding house events, and encourage participation in activities.

 Sport

-The school won the U-19 Championships of the English Schools' Table Tennis Association (ESTTA) three times in a row from 2009–11, and had also won it, 1986–88; the representative of the English Table Tennis Association for the East Midlands, Suzanne Airey, went to KGGS.
+The school won the U-19 Championships of the English Schools' Table Tennis Association (ESTTA) three times in a row from 2009 to 2011, and had also won it, 1986–88; the representative of the English Table Tennis Association for the East Midlands, Suzanne Airey, went to KGGS.

 Extracurricular activity

 There are school exchange programmes with Germany, France and Japan; many girls undertake one of these opportunities each year.
 The school's connection with Minami High School, Fukushima, Japan, involves a group of Japanese students visiting Grantham each year.
-A group of girls taking Spanish GCSE or A Level were recently invited to take part in a Spanish exchange in conjunction with Carre's Grammar School, Sleaford.

-Peripatetic teachers run lessons in various instruments and singing.
-Music clubs include a school choir, female barber shop quintet, orchestra, wind band, and string group.
-There is a composing club, and a 'Junk group' in which students make Stomp-style music using items such as brooms, cardboard boxes and phone books.
-There is also an occasional magazine called News4u.

-Curriculum support and revision sessions are held, some for GCSE, AS or A-level.

-The school runs the Duke of Edinburgh's Award Scheme, and school sports teams and individuals compete at a national level.

-KGGS holds classes that are open to the public, such as GCSE in Statistics and Digital Imaging, and GCE AS level in Science in Society.